whatever961/DSCP-Final-Project/README.md

 ## Repository Structure
 * `DSCP_final_project_41147049S.ipynb`: The complete Jupyter Notebook containing the Python code, visualizations, and detailed EDA.
+* `DSCP_final_project_41147049S.html`: An exported HTML version of the notebook.
+This allows anyone to view the complete report, code execution results, and visualizations directly in a web browser without needing to set up a Python environment.
+* `gym_and_stress.png`: The generated bar chart visualization illustrating the findings regarding physical exercise and its actual impact on academic mental load.
+* `sleep_and_study.png`: The generated scatter plot visualization demonstrating the core insights of the sleep-study observation and the four student archetypes.
 * `student_lifestyle_performance_dataset.csv`: The original Kaggle dataset used for this analysis.

 ## How to Run